Eni Faleomavaega

+Throughout his career, Faleomavaega was an advocate for greater autonomy and self-determination for American Samoa.
+He worked towards achieving a status of free association with the United States, similar to the relationship between the Cook Islands and New Zealand, to address what he referred to as "colonial abuse" in the territory.
+Additionally, he sought to diversify American Samoa's economy to reduce its dependency on federal support.
+One of his legislative achievements included securing $4 million annually for scholarships enabling American Samoan students to attend colleges and universities in the United States.

+Personal life

+Eni Faleomavaega's parents were Eni and Taualai Faaua’ā Hunkin.
+His father served as a member of the Fitafita Guard and later as a communications specialist for the U.S. Navy, a role that led the family to reside on Swains Island.
+Faleomavaega spent his early years on the islands of Tutuila and Swains.
+Following the U.S. Navy's withdrawal from American Samoa in 1951, the family relocated to Lāʻie, Hawaii.

+In 1995, he authored Navigating the Future: A Samoan Perspective in U.S.-Pacific Relations, a book examining American Samoa’s political and social framework.
+In 1987, he participated in a significant cultural journey aboard the Hokule’a, a Polynesian voyaging canoe, sailing from Tahiti to Hawai’i.

+The title "Faleomavaega" was conferred upon him by his Faiivae family in Leone.
+He married Hinanui Bambridge Cave of Papeete, French Polynesia, and they had five children.

 Early life, education, and military service

 Faleomavaega was born in Vailoatai, American Samoa and grew up in Oahu, Hawaii.
 He graduated from Kahuku High School and initially attended Church College of Hawaii (now Brigham Young University–Hawaii), where he completed his associate's degree.
 He then transferred to Brigham Young University's main campus in Utah and earned a B.A. in political science and history in 1966.
 He received his J.D. from the University of Houston Law Center in 1972 and LL.M. from the UC Berkeley School of Law in 1973.

 He served as an enlistee in the United States Army from 1966 to 1969, and as an officer in the United States Army Reserve from 1982 to 1989.
 He completed a tour in the Vietnam War and left the military with the rank of captain following his second term of service.
 He and his wife were active members of the Church of Jesus Christ of Latter-day Saints.